-Would this subject have international appeal outside of the UK?
-If so, where?

-I am convinced that the interest in the book will extend beyond researchers and the British public.
-The combination of Saudi Arabia and Israel against the backdrop of normalization talks has generated significant interest among American government officials and researchers from the United States.
-Additionally, I believe the book will be in high demand within Saudi Arabia itself, as well as in other Gulf Arab states that are part of or seek to be part of the Abraham Accords.

-Is the subject area covered by the book widely taught or researched?
+The book will certainly interest a UK readership but by no means exclusively so.
+English-language policymakers, academic and stakeholders across North America, Europe, and the MENA region can draw on its research, particularly since the normalisation dynamics it sheds light on are so prominent today.

 The book addresses several prominent categories in recent Middle Eastern studies: the Arab-Israeli conflict, the Arab Gulf, Saudi Arabia, the Abraham Accords, and energy security.
 Given this, I believe the book significantly engages with content areas studied worldwide and of interest to researchers, students, and policymakers.

-List of main competing books, their strengths and weaknesses
+Main Competing Books and Their Strengths and Weaknesses

-There is no book written about Saudi Arabia's involvement in the Six-Day War and the war's impact on its regional status as well as its perception of Israel.
-In this regard, Michael Oren's book, "Six Days of War: June 1967 and the Making of the Modern Middle East," published on June 3, 2003, is perhaps the most acclaimed in the academic world and has also become a bestseller.
-Given the interest in Saudi Arabia and its normalization with Israel, I would expect this book to generate similar resonance, especially in the Gulf Arab states.
+This book will be the first written with direct focus on the KSA’s involvement in the Six-Day War and its impact on its regional status and perception of Israel.
+Michael Oren’s Six Days of War: June 1967 and the Making of the Modern Middle East (2003) is perhaps the most acclaimed in the academic world on the events in general and has also become a bestseller in the field.
+Although this work obviously touches upon the Saudi role in these events, it does not make it the specific focus as I propose.
+Given the specific and burgeoning interest in Saudi Arabia and its paradigm-shifting normalisation process with Israel, I would expect this book to be a highly relevant contribution in this regard that would generate similar resonance to Oren’s work in a more focussed way.
+This normalisation dynamic is of great interest to Western policymakers, intelligence and political analysts and academics but would equally be attractive to Israeli and Arabic counterparts.